Kanye West ‘Happy’ In L.A. Months After Claiming He Was Moving Home To Chicago, Per ‘People’

 Just months after telling a crowd he was preparing to move back to his hometown of Chicago, rapper Kanye West is now reportedly enjoying living in Los Angeles, People reported.

-In September of last year, the 41-year-old hit the stage in the Windy City at OpenMike, an event hosted by Chance the Rapper for high schoolers in the city, where he announced the he was planning to relocate back to his home.
+In September of last year, the 41-year-old hit the stage in the Windy City at OpenMike, an event hosted by Chance the Rapper for high schoolers in the city, where he announced that he was planning to relocate back to his home.

-“I’ve got to let you all know that I’m moving back to Chicago and I’m never leaving again,” West was captured saying on video, causing his audience to erupt in to cheers.
+“I’ve got to let you all know that I’m moving back to Chicago and I’m never leaving again,” West was captured saying on video, causing his audience to erupt into cheers.

-Now, however, the move appears to be a thing of the past, a source revealed to People that the rapper “seems happy” to be living in Los Angeles, especially after starting his Sunday Services.
+Now, however, the move appears to be a thing of the past; a source revealed to People that the rapper “seems happy” to be living in Los Angeles, especially after starting his Sunday Services.

 “Kanye is excited about being in L.A. now since his has his spiritual service every Sunday,” the insider explained to the news outlet.

-Not much is known about the weekly event, especially because its attendees must sign a non-disclosure agreement to “heighten the sense of exclusivity,” Variety reported, however Instagram posts offering a glimpse inside the quasi-church service appear to be allowed.
+Not much is known about the weekly event, especially because its attendees must sign a non-disclosure agreement to “heighten the sense of exclusivity,” Variety reported.
+However, Instagram posts offering a glimpse inside the quasi-church service appear to be allowed.

 Kanye West Is 'Happy' in L.A. with Kim Kardashian Despite Saying He'd Move to Chicago: Source https://t.co/hqhVWQhAsS